marijn-qbaylogic/clash-shockwaves-testing/docs/howto/LUTS.md

 In that case, you make consider using _lookup tables_.

-When using LUTs, Shockwaves translates all values of types that use LUTs during simulation, and stores these translations.
+When using LUTs, Shockwaves translates all values of types that use LUTs during simulation, and stores these translations along with the translators.
 In the waveform viewer, these are simply retreived using the binary representations in the VCD file.

 Since using LUTs is generally much simpler than doing a full `Waveform` implementation, Shockwaves provides the `WaveformLUT` class that has some functions for making the process